juanruitina/calcifair/README.md

 ## Run Calcifer

-Before running for the first time, copy `config-sample.yaml`, rename as `config.yaml` and include your Telegram bot API token and the IDs of the authorised Telegram users.
+Before running for the first time, copy `config-sample.yaml`, rename as `config.yaml` and include your Telegram bot and IQAir AirVisual API tokens and the IDs of the authorised Telegram users.

 `python3 calcifer.py`